NealRame/nr-audio-lib/doc/id3v2.3.0.md

     people_list_strings    <text_strings_according_to_encoding>

 ### 4.5.
-Music CD identifier {#section-4.5}
+Music CD identifier

 This frame is intended for music that comes from a CD, so that the CD can be identified in databases such as the CDDB [CDDB].
 The frame consists of a binary dump of the Table Of Contents, TOC, from the CD, which is a header of 4 bytes and then 8 bytes/track on the CD plus 8 bytes for the 'lead out' making a maximum of 804 bytes.
 The offset to the beginning of every track on the CD should be described with a four bytes absolute CD-frame address per track, and not with absolute time.
-This frame requires a present and valid [`TRCK`](#section-4.2.1-TRCK) frame, even if the CD's only got one track.
+This frame requires a present and valid [`TRCK`](#trck) frame, even if the CD's only got one track.
 There may only be one `MCDI` frame in each tag.

     <Header for 'Music CD identifier', ID: "MCDI">
     cd_toc                <binary data>

 ### 4.6.
-Event timing codes {#section-4.6}
+Event timing codes

 This frame allows synchronization with key events in a song or sound.
 The header is: